Twitter denies reading your direct messages

 - Twitter introduces new 'threads' feature for easier tweetstorms

-Twitter is understandably unhappy with the emergence of uncover recordings, saying: "we deplore the deceptive and underhanded tactics by which this footage was obtained and selectively edited to fit a pre-determined narrative.
+Twitter is understandably unhappy with the emergence of undercover recordings, saying: "we deplore the deceptive and underhanded tactics by which this footage was obtained and selectively edited to fit a pre-determined narrative.
 Twitter is committed to enforcing our rules without bias and empowering every voice on our platform, in accordance with the Twitter Rules."

 You can see Project Veritas' video below, including the claims that direct messages are being read by Twitter: